sporksmith/walking-onions-wip/specs/06-clients-behavior.md

 could then use those indices to remotely retrieve SNIPs, and then use those SNIPs to connect to their selected relays.

-> XXXX The above is too "couldish"; I should either specifiy it or turn it
+> Future work: we need to decide how many of the above functions to actually
-> into future work.
+> support.

 ### Recognizing too-heavy restrictions